-- (1) This Article applies to a caveat unless: - (a) it is lodged by the registered freehold owner; - (b) the consent of the registered freehold owner is deposited when the caveat is lodged; - (C)(a) it is lodged by the Registrar under Article 150; or - (d) (b) it is lodged other than under this Part. - (2) A caveatee may serve on the caveator a notice requiring the caveator to start proceedings in the Court to establish the interest claimed under the caveat. - (3) The caveatee mustshall notify the Registrar of the service on the caveator, within 14 days of the service of the notice. - (4) If the caveatee has complied with paragraph (3), the caveat lapses 30 days after notice is served on the caveator. - (5) Despite paragraph (4), the caveat does not lapse: - (a) if the caveator has started appropriate proceedings and the Registrar has been notified of the proceedings; or - (b) if the caveator notifies the Registrar within 30 days of being served with the notice under paragraph (3) that the caveator does not want the caveat to lapse and that the caveator has started, or will start, proceedings to establish the interest claimed under the caveat. - (6) If a caveator has notified the Registrar under paragraph (5)(b) that the caveator will start proceedings, the caveat lapses 3 months after the notice under paragraph (2) was served on the caveator unless, within that time, the caveator provides the Registrar with evidence that the proceedings have been started. - (7) The Registrar may record in the folio of the Register that a caveat has lapsed.
+- (1) This Article applies to a caveat unless: - (a) it is lodged by the Registrar under Article 150; or - (b) it is lodged other than under this Part. - (2) A caveatee may serve on the caveator a notice requiring the caveator to start proceedings in the Court to establish the interest claimed under the caveat. - (3) The caveatee shall notify the Registrar of the service on the caveator, within 14 days of the service of the notice. - (4) If the caveatee has complied with paragraph (3), the caveat lapses 30 days after notice is served on the caveator. - (5) Despite paragraph (4), the caveat does not lapse: - (a) if the caveator has started appropriate proceedings and the Registrar has been notified of the proceedings; or - (b) if the caveator notifies the Registrar within 30 days of being served with the notice under paragraph (3) that the caveator does not want the caveat to lapse and that the caveator has started, or will start, proceedings to establish the interest claimed under the caveat. - (6) If a caveator has notified the Registrar under paragraph (5)(b) that the caveator will start proceedings, the caveat lapses 3 months after the notice under paragraph (2) was served on the caveator unless, within that time, the caveator provides the Registrar with evidence that the proceedings have been started. - (7) The Registrar may record in the folio of the Register that a caveat has lapsed.